-The following will result in administrative rejection of all applications associated with the proposed research project:
+The following will result in administrative rejection of the application:

-- Initiating or Partnering PI(s) application is missing. - Submission of an application for which a letter of invitation was not received. - Project Narrative exceeds page limit. - Project Narrative is missing. - Initiating or Partnering PI(s) budget is missing. - Page size is larger than 8.5 inches x 11.0 inches (approximately 21.59 cm x 27.94 cm).
+- Project Narrative exceeds page limit.

+- Project Narrative is missing.

+- Budget is missing.

+- Page size is larger than 8.5 inches x 11.0 inches (approximately 21.59 cm x 27.94 cm).